 I’m glad to find out I’m not a sissy after all. 😉 I had a great time and learned a lot on this trip, and will be better prepared for my next challenging photography outing.

 The other day I went out into my yard to look for any interesting insects I could find so I could practice my macro photography techniques.
-I was focused primarily on my big American Elm tree and the lawn beneath it, and was reminded of the time several years ago when I wrote about my experiment with “one-tree birding.”
+I was focused primarily on my big elm tree and the lawn beneath it, and was reminded of the time several years ago when I wrote about my experiment with “one-tree birding.”
 This time I wasn’t birding, but wanted to see how many critters I could find living on or near my elm tree.

 It didn’t take long for the fun to begin.
 First there were a couple of dead leaves with empty insect egg cases on them.
 I wish I knew which type of insects hatched from these, because there were a lot of them.